Danny Boyle: Olympics opener 'easier' than movie-making

 "But because this was so shared and there were so many people involved, because it was so big, there was nothing you could do about it anyway, late on.

-"It was going to happen and you were just rolling it forward."'That was alright'
+"It was going to happen and you were just rolling it forward."

 The Oscar-winning director of Slumdog Millionaire added that he had been reassured by the comments of people watching the rehearsals.